adoprog/Sitecore-Courier/README.md

 You can download it [here](https://github.com/adoprog/Sitecore-Courier/releases) or from https://bit.ly/SitecoreCourier or install it in a few seconds via Chocolatey - https://chocolatey.org/packages/sitecore-courier.

+**NEW**

+You can now install the module from the official PowerShell Gallery.
+Simply type **Install-Module -Name Sitecore.Courier** from the elevated PowerShell console and you'll be able to use New-CourierPackage cmdlet.

+New-CourierPackage -Target ..\src -Output .\package.update -SerializationProvider "Rainbow"

 **Introduction video about the module**

 [![Introduction video about the module](https://img.youtube.com/vi/-_uA6FDojKY/0.jpg)](https://www.youtube.com/watch?v=-_uA6FDojKY)